Jump to accessibility statement Skip to content

 6. Invest in reusable products

 How many times have you bought a coffee or a bottle of water when you're out and about?
-Or forgot your shopping bags and had to splash out 60p on a bag in the supermarket?
-Purchasing long life items that you can use over and over will save you money but also help reduce waste.
+Or forgot your shopping bags and had to pay for a carrier bag in the supermarket?
+Purchasing long life items that you can repeatedly use will save you money while helping reduce waste.
 Here are three non-negotiables we think you should have:

-- A reusable bag.
-Whether it be a stylish tote bag or just a bag for life, this will always come in handy wherever you go.
+• A reusable bag.
+Whether it's a stylish tote or a bag for life, this will always come in handy wherever you go.

-- A reusable water bottle.
-You can buy a water bottle for as little as a pound and fill it up at one of our many water coolers dotted around our campuses.
+• A reusable water bottle.
+You can buy a water bottle for as little as £1 and fill it up at one of the many water coolers dotted around our campuses.

 7. Bulk buy dry goods

 Items like pasta, rice, grains, nuts, and seeds are a staple in most households and have a long shelf life.
-If you buy a large bag of rice rather than individual packages, this will save you money and it’ll save plastic and packaging.
-You can also bring your own reusable containers to some shops to store the likes of nuts or legumes.
+If you buy a large bag of rice rather than smaller, individual packages, this will save you money, but also plastic and packaging.
+You can even bring your own reusable containers to some shops to store the likes of nuts or legumes.

 8. Buy more plant-based foods

 Meat, especially red meat, has a high environmental footprint and can be expensive.
 You can try and incorporate more plant-based meals into your diet.
 Meat alternatives like beans, lentils, and chickpeas are a lot cheaper and have a lower environmental impact.
-This doesn’t mean cutting out meat completely, but you can try to eat one vegetarian or vegan meal one day per week, for example, having a meat-free Monday.
+This doesn’t mean cutting out meat completely, but you could try eating a vegetarian or vegan meal once a week, for example, having a meat-free Monday.

 Sustainable shopping on a budget is very achievable with a little bit of planning and creativity.
 If you consider even one of our tips then you're on your way to helping the planet.
 Happy sustainable shopping!
 Read more tips on how to be a sustainable student.